 Employee Insights Are Valuable

-Your employees’ “gut feelings” are incredibly valuable and can help you crowdsource threats.
+Your employees’ “gut feelings” are incredibly valuable and can help you crowdsource threats, however, learning how to identify phishing links can also be helpful.
 But companies rarely leverage this unique threat intelligence, and these insights usually languish inside IT’s ticket queue.

 Cyren Inbox Securityincludes a simple-to-install and -use Outlook plugin that helps Microsoft 365 users identify phishing attacks, and provide critical feedback to the intelligence engine.
 They’re one click away from flagging an email as suspicious, and telling Cyren to search for lookalike emails in the system.
 Over time, the engine gets smarter, enriched by employees’ instincts and critical thinking.